Anywidget Front-End Module (AFM)

 Instead of baking framework support into the specification, we envision support for UI frameworks through:

-• Framework bridges: Libraries that provide idiomatic APIs for popular frameworks while adhering to the AFM specification.
+• Framework bridges: libraries that provide idiomatic APIs for popular frameworks while adhering to the AFM specification.

 For example, using the @anywidget/react bridge looks like this: